carlosfranzreb/myclimbz/DEPLOY.md

 ## How to create the prod database

+This guide can also be used to add new users to an existing database.

 1. `docker compose build`
-2. `docker run --rm -it --entrypoint bash -v ./instance:/usr/src/instance -v ./climbz:/usr/src/climbz ghcr.io/carlosfr
+2. `docker run --rm -it --entrypoint bash -v ./instance:/usr/src/instance -v ./climbz:/usr/src/climbz ghcr.io/carlosfranzreb/boulders:latest`
-anzreb/boulders`
-3. From another terminal copy create_db.py and add_user_to_db.py with `cp ./create_db.py 66ba6b039776:/usr/src/create_db.py`
+3. From another terminal copy create_db.py and add_user_to_db.py with `docker cp ./create_db.py 66ba6b039776:/usr/src/create_db.py`, where `66ba6b039776` is the container ID (you can find it with `docker ps`).
 4. Create the prod database and add users

 ## How the app is started